 2. The Trustee of the DST cannot renegotiate the terms of the existing loans, nor can it borrow any new funds from any other lender or party.

 Loans are liabilities.
-When an investor purchases shares of beneficial interest in a DST the loan amounts are disclosed.
-Part of the due diligence an investor completes before purchasing shares of any fund is to understand its liabilities and decide whether or not they believe the liabilities are within reason.
+When an investor purchases beneficial interest in a DST the loan amounts are disclosed.
+Part of the due diligence an investor completes before purchasing shares of any DST is to understand its liabilities and decide whether or not they believe the liabilities are within reason.
 If a trustee is allowed to take risks and assume greater liabilities, they do so without the consent of the beneficiaries and possibly to the dissatisfaction of the beneficiaries.
 Since DST beneficiaries do not have the right to vote on operating decisions, the ruling prevents some actions, such as assuming debt, that can have a significant effect on the beneficiaries' interests.

 3. The Trustee cannot reinvest the proceeds from the sale of its investment real estate.